JunkyByte/deepcharuco/README.md

   Top our method, Bottom `cv2.aruco` for comparison.
   The results are good even with blurry / low light settings while `cv2.aruco` does not find a single marker.
   ![](https://i.imgur.com/kHX8YAR.png)

-  Where `l2_pixels` is the euclidean distance in pixels of the corners the model found during validation and `match_ratio` is the percentage of corners found over the total in each image.
-Please look at [metrics.py](models/metrics.py), they are not perfect metrics but provide useful insights of the model training.
 </details>